bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Animating Snow Flakes

 Lets get started animating the snow flakes.
 To do this we are going to create a new `@keyframes` with the name `snowflake` for our new animation.
 To bring life to the snow flakes we will predominantly be using `transform: rotate` to make the snowflakes appear to spin as they flutter towards the ground.
-For a final touch we will add `opacity:0` to make the snowflakes disappear as they approach the ground.
+For a final touch we will add `opacity:0` and `scale(.69)` to make the snowflakes shrink and disappear as they approach the ground.

 ```
 @keyframes snowflake {